ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - EXTERNAL_DOC
      - "https://sourceforge.net/p/migrid/wiki"
      - Optional URL pointing users to additional information about the underlying migrid software.
-   * - WITH_PY3
-     - False
-     - Build container with python3 support and libraries
    * - IO_ACCOUNT_EXPIRE
      - False
      - Whether enabled SFTP/FTPS/WebDAVS account access should automatically expire for accounts that haven't been created/renewed or accessed on web for a long time (30 days by default).
 Useful to make sure any stale accounts are not left around for crackers to access e.g. by brute-force password guessing.
 The expired service access is automatically reopened if/when user reactivates main account.